mdax01/MissoulaCares/README.md

 Emphasis is on simple, fast return of information clients can use to get assistance <br>

 Goals
-- Update site to NOT create new tab when clicking on resource name
+- Update site to NOT create new tab when clicking on resource name n
 - Update main page to list Resources in alphabetical order
 - Update code to link address to users mobile mapping application
 - Enter all resources from pov worksheets